Aynshe/XOrderHook/README.md

 ## ▶️ Usage
 - 📂 Setup: Place all executables in the same directory with XOrderConfig.ini or use START + UP combo in-game
 - 🏃 Run: Execute XOrderInjector.exe
-- ➕ Add Games: Use START + UP combo while focused on a game window
+- ➕ Add Games: Use START + UP combo while focused on a game window  *(must be done within 90 seconds after injection starts)*
 - 🔢 Activate First Controller: Press START for 3 seconds to assign the controller to index 0.
 Others increment from 1 to 3.
 - 🔄 Reset Mapping: Press START + BACK for 3 seconds to reset the mapping to default (confirmed by a strong vibration).